tojkuv/the-rust-book/error-handling/README.md

 **Listing 9-8: Chaining method calls after the `?` operator**

-We've moved the creation of the new `String` in `s` to the beginning of the function that part hasn't changed.
+We've moved the creation of the new `String` in `s` to the beginning of the function that part hasn'_t changed.
 Instead of creating a variable `f`, we've chained the call to `read_to_string` directly onto the result of `File::open("hello.txt")?`.
 We still have a `?` at the end of the `read_to_string` call, and we still return an `Ok` value containing the username in `s` when both `File::open` and `read_to_string` succeed rather than returning errors.
 The functionality is again the same as in Listing 9-6 and Listing 9-7; this is just a different, more ergonomic way to write it.

 Listing 9-9 shows a way to make this even shorter using `fs::read_to_string`.